aitalian/iap-appengine-example/README.md

 ### Clear IAP Session Cookie

-If you need to "log out", y ou will need to create the session cookie created by IAP.
+If you need to "log out", you will need to create the session cookie created by IAP.
 To do this, append the following to the Published App URL: `/_gcp_iap/clear_login_cookie` and then try your request again.